 "...elegant vocal gymnastics...coloratura fit for any joyous ball."

-Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is making waves as a young artist of versatility and depth.
-A recent prize winner at the Gerda Lissner Lieder & Song Competition, Megan also recently completed a run of performances as Doraballa in Così fan tutte at Juilliard where she was praised for her “undeniable sex appeal” and “strength as an actress” by OperaWire.
+Mezzo-soprano Megan Moore, currently completing her Artist Diploma at The Juilliard School, is quickly making waves as a young artist of versatility and depth.
+Recognized as a prize-winning opera and concert singer, she was awarded first prize in the 2020 Young Concert Artist International Auditions and was a top prize winner at the Gerda Lissner Lieder & Song Competition in 2019.
+In her recent role debut as Doraballa in Così fan tutte, OperaWire praised her “undeniable sex appeal” and “strength as an actress”.

 THE COLUMBUS DISPATCH